hangwudy/botVision/README.md

 # roboVisi
 Robot Vision

-This is my first project in GitHub for my master thesis.
-Thanks for watching!
+This is my project for Robot Vision.
+Thanks for your interest.